3Tn0/buffer/README.md

  - values: Array of values you want to store

  data will be moved to ClickHouse when the timeout ```MAX_TIME``` expires or the buffer size exceeds ```MAX_BUFFER_SIZE```

+ each table has its own buffer, which is added to the queue for writing, after ```MAX_TIME``` exceeds the first buffer from the queue is written to ClickHouse